roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/ReplaceAttribute.md

 <a name='MutateValueObjectIMutationContext'></a>
 ## MutateValue(Object, IMutationContext)

-Implement the mutation logic for this *ReplaceAttribute*.
+Implements the mutation logic for this *ReplaceAttribute*.

 #### Syntax